 The base digits for the binary system are simple: 0 to represent a low state, and 1 to represent a high state.

 This is called the binary number system.
 Each binary digit is referred to as a bit.
-When it comes to placing values and digits in this system, we place values corresponding to ascending powers of 2 from left to right.
+For instance, is composed of 4-bits which are , , , and .
+When it comes to placing values to the bits (i.e. digits) in this system, we place values corresponding to ascending powers of 2 from right to left.

-The rightmost digit is called the least significant bit (LSB), and the leftmost digit is the most significant bit (MSB).
+The rightmost bit is called the least significant bit (LSB), and the leftmost bit is the most significant bit (MSB).

 You can manipulate bits left and right with bitwise operators to efficiently change the value of a number at the machine code level.